Chas McCormick Player Props: Astros vs. Cardinals

-After batting .263 with a double, two home runs, five walks and five RBI in his past 10 games, Chas McCormick and the Houston Astros face the St. Louis Cardinals (who will start Miles Mikolas) at 7:45 PM ET on Wednesday.
+The Houston Astros, including Chas McCormick (.405 on-base percentage in past 10 games, 70 points above season-long percentage), take on starter Adam Wainwright and the St. Louis Cardinals at Busch Stadium, Thursday at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Cardinals.
+He reached base in his only plate appearance in his most recent game against the Cardinals.

 Chas McCormick Game Info & Props vs. the Cardinals